xcatliu/pagic/README.md

 Sub directory can also have a `_layout.js` file.

-In this case, only markdown files in sub directory will use `sub/_layout.js` as the template.

-If we cannot find a `_layout.js` in the sub directory, we'll recursively find the `_layout.js` in the parent directory.
+For each markdown file, it will walk your file system looking for the nearest `_layout.js` as the template.
+It starts from the current directory of the markdown file and then moves to the parent directory until it finds the `_layout.js`

 ```shell
 docs/